Manisha1721/Manisha1721/README.md

 <h1 align="center">Hey 👋, I'm Manisha Sharma</h1>
-<h3 align="center">I am a CSE Undergraduate Student at Maryland Institute of Technology and Management, Jamshedpur.
-Currently Working as Junior Technical Assistant at C-DAC.
-I love learning new technologies and recently started exploring Python.
-Currently looking for Opportunities in domain of Python Developer roles.</h3>
+<h3 align="center">I am a dedicated Computer Science and Engineering undergraduate student at the prestigious Maryland Institute of Technology and Management in Jamshedpur.
+As I continue my academic journey, I am simultaneously gaining valuable real-world experience in the tech industry as a Junior Technical Assistant at C-DAC.
+My passion for learning drives me to constantly explore new technologies, and my latest fascination is with Python.
+I am enthusiastic about its versatility and the endless possibilities it offers for solving complex problems and creating innovative solutions.

+I am now actively seeking opportunities in the domain of Python Developer roles, where I can apply my growing expertise and contribute to exciting projects.
+My educational background, coupled with my practical experience and eagerness to stay at the forefront of technology, make me a motivated candidate ready to take on new challenges and make a meaningful impact in the world of software development.</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=manisha1721" alt="manisha1721" /></a> </p>